w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

   * `persisted_validation_data_hash`
   * `pov_hash`

-The candidate commitments, `CandidateCommitments`, contains the following fields:
+The candidate commitments contains the following fields:

+`CandidateCommitments`:

 * `fees: int`: fees paid from the chain to the relay chian validators
 * `horizontal_message: []`: a SCALE encoded arrary containing the messages